 - The result is your possible maximum available cash for closing-how much you can contribute out of pocket at the time you close on your loan.

 Estimate your costs to "close".
 In addition to your down payment, there are many costs associated with "closing" or finalizing your loan and home purchase.
 Closing costs depend on a lot of things-the price of the home you buy, your down payment amount, the lender costs, the kind of loan you choose, and the location of your new home.
 Since you're still early in the process, it's hard to make a precise estimate at this stage.
 You can make a rough estimate now using a home price that is typical for the neighborhoods you'd like to live in.
 Refine your estimate as you move forward an gather more information.
 Typically, closing costs (not including your down payment) range from 2-5% of the home purchase price.

 Set aside some money to cover initial home expenses.
-New homeowners often find things that need fixing, or discover that they need an additional piece of furniture to make the new home work for their family.
+New homeowners often find things that need fixing or discover that they need an additional piece of furniture to make the new home comfortable for their family.
 Moving expenses and utility set-up fees can also add up.
 When thinking about how much you can afford for a down payment, make sure to set aside some money to cover these expenses.

-Don't forget your other savings goals. when considering how much savings you have available for your down payment, don't forget your retirement and other savings goals.
+Don't forget your other savings goals.
+When considering how much savings you have available for your down payment, don't forget your retirement and other savings goals.